mmckechney/SqlBuildManager/docs/setup_azure_environment.md

 It is important to note that you can re-run this script at any time to ensure your environment is set up properly.
 It will not impact running resources if run multiple times.

-## Steps
+### Steps

+0. _Prerequisite_: Make sure you have the [Azure PowerShell Modules installed](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps)
 1. In a PowerShell window, navigate to the `docs/templates` folder
-2. Run the `Login-AzAccount` command to connect to your Azure account
+2. Run the `Connect-AzAccount` command to connect to your Azure account
 3. Run the `Create_AzureTestEnvironment.ps1` file.
 You will be prompted for parameters:
     - `ResourceGroupName` - Azure resource group to create and put the resources into
     - `Location` - the Azure region to deploy the resources
     - `SqlServerName` - the name of the Azure SQL PaaS server to create